MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/enhancing-server-instance-security.md

 ## <a name="data-encryption"></a>Data Encryption Between [!INCLUDE[server](../developer/includes/server.md)] and SQL Server

-When SQL Server and [!INCLUDE[server](../developer/includes/server.md)] are running on different computers, you can make this data channel more secure by encrypting the connection with IPSec. \(Other encryption options are not supported.\) For information on how to do this, see [Enable Encrypted Connections to the Database Engine](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine?view=sql-server-2017).
+When SQL Server and [!INCLUDE[server](../developer/includes/server.md)] are running on different computers, you can make this data channel more secure by encrypting the connection with IPSec. \(Other encryption options aren't supported.\) For information on how to do this, see [Enable Encrypted Connections to the Database Engine](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine?view=sql-server-2017).

 ## See also